Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Theoretical Background and Hypotheses

 \subsection{LLM (as-a-Service) Chatbots at Universities}

-LLM chatbots, such as ChatGPT, are widely used in academic settings, with significant adoption among university students \cite{vonGarrel2023, amani2023} and researchers \cite{kapania2024, syed2024awareness, abdelhafiz2024knowledge}.
+LLM chatbots, like ChatGPT, are widely used in academic settings, especially among students \cite{vonGarrel2023, amani2023} and researchers \cite{kapania2024, syed2024awareness, abdelhafiz2024knowledge}.
 Thus, universities are caught between enabling students and staff to access and use AI in an informed way to leverage the benefits while also protecting data, privacy, rights, and ethical principles.
-Introducing \enquote{their own} LLMs poses a considerable challenge for universities, due to a lack of internal technical abilities and knowledge about the deployment of AI and the high costs of developing and maintaining a sufficient IT infrastructure \cite{lins2021}.
+Introducing ``their own'' LLMs poses a considerable challenge for universities, due to a lack of internal technical abilities and knowledge about the deployment of AI and the high costs of developing and maintaining the required IT infrastructure \cite{lins2021}.

-LLM as-a-Service (LLMaaS) provide a practical solution by offering easy access to pre-trained models via cloud providers \cite{wang2024, syed2025}.
-This approach is a subset of AI as-a-Service (AIaaS), broadly defined as \enquote{cloud-based systems providing on-demand services to organizations and individuals for deploying, developing, training, and managing AI models} \citep[p.
+LLMs-as-a-Service (LLMaaS) provide a practical solution by offering easy access to pre-trained models via cloud providers \cite{wang2024, syed2025}.
+This approach is a subset of AI-as-a-Service (AIaaS), broadly defined as ``cloud-based systems providing on-demand services to organizations and individuals for deploying, developing, training, and managing AI models'' \citep[p.
 424]{lins2021}.
 These systems enable organizations to adopt and afford AI technologies without requiring extensive technological expertise \cite{sundberg2023, syed2025}.
 Moreover, LLMaaS solutions emphasize enhanced data protection and security, offering a viable option for institutions like universities to leverage AI's advantages while adhering to stringent compliance and security standards \cite{paavola2024}.